DETAILS OF THE NEXT FOOD SWAP:

 March 11, 2018

 IT'S FUN!
 IT'S FREE!

-We're so excited to bring this month's Food swap to back to everyone's favorite local, Wrecking Bar Brewpub!
 The swap itself will take place around 4:00, but please show up as close to 3:00 as possible to get set up; sometimes stragglers don't get a chance to swap, and it's a great opportunity to try some tasty treats and get to know some new folks!
 Plus feel free to pop over to the bar to order yourself one of Wrecking Bar's amazing beers or snacks!
 So reserve your spot, bring your goodies and get ready for some barter magic!

 Welcome to our bimonthly meet up where we can trade homemade, homegrown, or foraged food - and more - with each other.

 This is a chance for our community to get together and swap homemade goodies.
 Make things that you enjoy and let's trade them.
 Think canned tomato sauce, produce or herbs from your garden, fresh bread, backyard eggs, soup, granola, popsicles, or pickles.
 Be creative!